 What’s the best way to get the cheapest flights to Singapore?

 Singapore Changi Airport has many airlines that fly there.
 Singapore Airlines, their national carrier, tends to be quite pricey but they boast one of the best safety ratings in the world.
 Since flights to/from Singapore can get pricey, I would suggest using a price comparison site to save you time and money.
-During our flights to/from Singapore we used BookingBuddy to quickly compare and book.
-I have made a link below to their price comparison page to save you some time and cash:
+During our flights to/from Singapore we used two different sites for price comparison purposes: Momondo and BookingBuddy.
+We recently started using Momondo and they often seem to have the cheapest prices available.
+I have made a link below to both of these price comparison pages to save you some time and cash: